 - ButcherBox Bacon – 1 pack

 - Ground Beef 85/15 – 2 x 1 lb.

-If you want to try ButcherBox, click here to get free bacon and $15 off your first delivery here!
+If you want to try ButcherBox, click here to get your first delivery now!
 (While supplies last.)

 And here's the serving and weight breakdowns of the other items I've received in previous orders:

 - Boneless Skinless Breast – 3 x 1 lb.

 - Wild Caught Alaskan Salmon – 2 lb.

 - NY Strip – 2 x 10 oz.